drhelius/grpc-demo/README.md

 gRPC uses [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) (*protobuf* files) to define the structure for the data you want to transfer.

 There are four services in this demo.
-All of them use gRPC to communicate wit each other.
+All of them use gRPC to communicate with each other.
 They are all written in Go.

 ### Protocol Buffers

-Before diving into the services let examine the *protobuf* files that define all the messages and types used in this demo.
+Before diving into the services let examine the *protobuf* files that define all the *messages* used in this demo.
 There is a shared Git repository where all proto files are defined:

 - [grpc-demo-proto](https://github.com/drhelius/grpc-demo-proto)